The following notes were left the past couple

 on the bench in the peace and quiet.
 We went several times to Pikes Falls.

-rock cliffs several times ( with my heat in my mouth) and we swam
+cliffs several times ( with my heat in my mouth) and we swam and drank

-and drank in the scenery.
-We went to Manchester and took the Vermont Valley
+in the scenery.
+We went to Manchester and took the Vermont Valley Flyer

-Flyer train ride back and forth to Arlington.
-We also went to the Vermont
+train ride back and forth to Arlington.
+We also went to the Vermont Country

-Country Store in Weston.
-Jeremy and Sheila are warm and friendly
+Store in Weston.
+Jeremy and Sheila are warm and friendly hosts

 July 6th: